LukeEcomod/pyAPES_VESBO/README.md

 * main things so far:
   - print is a function.
 Brackets are needed
   - views and iterators instead of lists.
 Casting needed (list()) if list needed.
-  - iterating through dictionary: dict.items() or dict.keys() or dict.values() no more used, use: for 'k, v in dict'-instead, (note: k, v are views!)
   - absolute import vs. relative import: from .foo import spam if you want to import from same level.

 ### SoilProfile